furiousOyster/software-defined-org/README.md

 1. All acitivities must be either contribute to selling, or building something to sell - anything not moving these goals forwards must be stopped instantly
 1. This system should be simple enough that it could be run with paper cards - the system encourages thoughtfulness and economy of communication beyond trying to generate huge volumes of data as a substitue for knowledge
 1. As few queues as possible, but one queue per team of specialists
+1. The `code` that runs the org should be transparent to all.
+The `state` resulting from that execution should be permissioned.

 # Features
 Orgs ultimately have features that matter to their users.
 Users of an org are:
 1. Customers